johanandren/sbt-iterm2-integration/README.md

 This plugin requires sbt 1.0.0+

-As this is a machine/user-local plugin rather than one to add to a project it is best to enable it globally by adding the plugin in a `~/.sbt/1.0/plugins/iterm2.sbt` file, the settings can also be defined globally by putting them one level above that file - `~/.sbt/plugins/iterm2.sbt`
+As this is a machine/user-local plugin rather than one to add to a project it is best to enable it globally by adding the plugin in a `~/.sbt/1.0/plugins/iterm2.sbt` file

 ### Prompt marks
 By default prompt mark reporting to iTerm2 is enabled, this allows for scrolling between